 Frank and Angie Respond: There are three ways you can travel from Quito to Cuenca; choosing which one best fits your needs is totally up to you and your circumstances.
-We will explain the three ways and by clicking on the links within this article you will find more detail as well as our personal experiences.
+Below the video we will explain the three ways to Cuenca and by clicking on the links within this article you will find more detail as well as our personal experiences.

 Fly from Quito to Cuenca

-This is the most expensive but by far the quickest, easiest way to go!
+Quito to Cuenca flights is going to be the most expensive but by far the quickest, easiest way to go!
 You can get the best deals reserving 7 to 10 days in advance.
-Surprisingly so, TAME does not always have the cheapest flights.
+Surprisingly, TAME does not always have the cheapest flights.
 We have always used AEROGAL, which is now AVIANCA.
 Avianca is based out of Colombia and they can have some super deals!
 And then there is LAN ECUADOR.
 We always check all three airlines with our itinerary because you never know who is going to have the best deals on the days we want to fly.

 |Quito Ecuador International Airport|